Eat These 12 Foods to Get More Collagen in Your Diet

 While it may seem like a good idea to take a collagen supplement for anti-aging benefits, the nutrients from supplements aren’t always bioavailable, meaning they’re not easily absorbed or utilized by the body for their intended purpose.

 Personally, we recommend using “food as medicine” when it comes to boosting your collagen intake.
-Sipping on a comforting mug of bone broth each morning, trying new varieties of leafy greens, and regularly eating the foods listed above are the most effective ways to maintain healthy collagen levels in your body.
+Sipping on a comforting mug of bone broth each morning, trying new varieties of leafy greens, and regularly eating the foods listed above are the most effective ways to maintain collagen levels in your body.